jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We are in a new environment.
 No one has ever grown an ecosystem using digital technology.
 Fitting to any organism, we are figuring out what works, but not with study and foresight, but with pain.
 We are the raccoon.
 We are Maria.
 We have a stutter.
 But these are states of mind to reflect and act on and need not be something to suffer.

 Entropy doesn't decide whether life prospers.
-Life does by organizing matter, harvesting energy to maintain it, and shedding what no longer fits.
+Life does by harvesting energy to organiz matter and shedding what no longer fits.
 Whether your lineage continues depends on whether you do the work.

 You are not powerless.
 You are the unit of selection.
 Your daily choices make the future of life.
 You can use the rules of physics, chemistry, geology and evolution to make life prosper.